Board effectiveness

 Discussion facilitation techniques for better participation

-Running effective board meetings involves clear communication, keeping discussions relevant, and ensuring everyone has their say.
+Running effective board meetings involves clear communication, keeping discussions relevant, and ensuring that everyone has their say.
 Encourage participation through open questions and structured rounds, draw out quieter voices, and limit dominant ones.

-Strategic focus: spending 75% of time on value creation topics
+Strategic focus: Spending 75% of time on value creation topics

 Dedicate most meeting time to strategic discussions while keeping routine updates to brief time blocks.
-This shifts the board's role from passive information receiver to active strategic contributor, making better use of director expertise and engagement.
+This shifts the board's role from passive information receiver to active strategic contributor, making better use of directors’ expertise and engagement.

 Board decision-making process and consensus building